EFTA-India Trade and Economic Partnership Agreement Enters into Force: Joint Communiqué

 Under the EFTA–India Trade and Economic Partnership Agreement, both sides target USD 100 billion in investments in India over the next 15 years—expected to generate one million jobs by 2039.
 A dedicated investment facilitation mechanism will ensure accountability and progress tracking.

-Trade between India and EFTA has shown consistent growth, especially in services, which have nearly doubled in the past decade.
+Trade between India and EFTA shows consistent growth.
+Initially, the services sector expanded rapidly over the last decade.
+Specifically, trade in this area nearly doubled during this period.
+Therefore, both regions benefit from this robust economic partnership.
 This partnership builds upon that positive trajectory, encouraging sustainable and balanced growth.

 Market Access and Tariff Reductions